Musislik/lin-ground-temp-sensor/README.md

    ```

 ### Generate LIN responder signals
-- @ Page 786.
+- @ Page 786
-- To be able to software control generation if LIN responder signals, the TXD_OUT and
+- To be able to software control generation of LIN responder signals, the TXD_OUT and
 TXD_CTL_EN bit in register UARTx.CTL0 needs to be configured
 - If TXD_CTL_EN = '1' then output pin can be controlled by the TXD_OUT bit if the UART transmit is disabled (CTL0.TXE is cleared).